HaiderMalikk/RedditJams/readme.md

 **Community Intelligence:** Reddit's music community shares authentic recommendations based on real listening experiences, not just algorithmic similarities.

+**Diverse Selection:** Analyzes top hits, hidden gems, and random discoveries from your playlist, ensuring recommendations aren't biased toward only your most popular tracks.

 **Multi-Source Analysis:** Combines your actual playlist data with community wisdom, providing recommendations that are both personalized AND discovery-oriented.

 **AI Understanding:** GPT-4 understands music context, genres, moods, and can identify nuanced patterns that simple collaborative filtering misses.

-**Parallel Processing:** All Reddit searches run simultaneously using async/await, making the API fast despite searching multiple queries.
+**Parallel Processing:** All 15 Reddit searches run simultaneously using async/await, making the API fast despite searching multiple queries.

 **Real Spotify Integration:** Every recommendation is verified on Spotify with full metadata, ensuring you can instantly play any suggested song.